Assessing Children with Special Needs in Emergency Response (ER) Investigations

 3. Limited ability (illiterate, unable to follow complex medical directions)?

 3. Are the available resources insufficient to meet the special needs, such as children with severe mental illness or conditions that cannot be controlled/resolved with the usual medical, psychological, and/or educational interventions?
+Consider the totality of the family’s circumstances and information gathered to determine whether there is neglect.

 6. Determine if the siblings are being appropriately cared for.